 5. Planning your approach to emergencies

 For places you work or study, undertake a more systematic observation with colleagues — the members of your work or academic group.
-Everyone should know:
+Everyone should know the following:

 - The location address and room number